jh177/poker-helper/README.md

 ## Background

-PokerHelper is a web application for users to calculate win probabilities during a poker game.
-PokerHelper allows users to simulate a poker hand and see the probabilities of every possible outcome almost instantly.
+Wizard of Odds is a web application for users to calculate win probabilities during a poker game.
+Wizard of Odds allows users to simulate a poker hand and see the probabilities of every possible outcome almost instantly.

-One important feature of PokerHelper is the inclusion of the poker range.
+One important feature of Wizard of Odds is the inclusion of the poker range.
 A poker range is a collection of all the possible hands a player can have at a particular point in a hand.
 It is crucial to think about what your opponents have in the form of a range.
 You can input a range of the opponent and see the outcome probabilities of your hand.
-As the hand progresses, you can refine the opponents’ ranges based on their behaviors and update them in PokerHelper.
-PokerHelper will provide the updated outcome probabilities to aid your decision-making.
+As the hand progresses, you can refine the opponents’ ranges based on their behaviors and update them in Wizard of Odds.
+Wizard of Odds will provide the updated outcome probabilities to aid your decision-making.

 ## Functionality & MVPs

-With PokerHelper, users will be able to:
+With Wizard of Odds, users will be able to:
 * Pick two hole cards
 * Select a range of the opponent
 * Select the community cards for the flop, turn, and river